aafarokh/WBB_NWK/README.md

 In this regard, FileCleaner.m reads the metadata file, identifies those files that have at least both Fs and SignalType reported and save them in a new folder called Clean.
 The corresponding .json files will be saved in the new folder as well.

-# Data Identification & Classification; Signal_identifier_classifier.m
+# Data Identification & Categorization; Signal_identifier_classifier.m

 We have categorized the signals on WBB based on two distinct classes.